blokks/legacy-docs/src/content/advanced-options/print.md

 url = 'hide-components.md'
 +++

-Some of your visitors prefer a printed version of the schedule.
-Blokks comes with a default print theme which cannot be styled.
-You can however set the print orientation to `landscape` or `portrait` mode.
-By default Blokks captures the <kbd>CMD + P</kbd> or <kbd>CTRL + P</kbd> keys.
+Some visitors might want to print out the schedule.
+For this purpose, Blokks has a special print theme.
+This theme has a default layout, which can't be customized.
+You can however, set the print orientation to `landscape` or `portrait` mode:

 | Option | Values | Default value |
 |--------|--------|---------------|